 Sky · TV / Navigation · Design System

-Designing for Action: How Quick Access Menu drives a 65% conversion rate in under 33 seconds.
-A system‑level UX layer designed for speed, clarity, and scale.
+Designing for Action: How Quick Access Menu drives a 65% conversion rate in ~32 seconds A system‑level UX layer designed for speed, clarity, and scale.

 My Role